Delft-RCafe/resources/index.md

 ## Dependency management

-* [PackRat](https://rstudio.github.io/packrat/) - a dependency management system for R
+* [Paples: https://github.com/stefaniebutland/twitter_timeckRat](https://rstudio.github.io/packrat/) - a dependency management system for R
 * [renv](https://rstudio.github.io/renv/articles/renv.html) - a new effort to bring project-local R dependency management to your projects.
 The goal is for renv to be a robust, stable replacement for the Packrat package, with fewer surprises and better default behaviors.
   * [Renv package explained](https://kevinushey-2020-rstudio-conf.netlify.app/slides.html) by Kevin Ushey
 * [Requirements.txt-like file for R (Stack Overflow)](https://stackoverflow.com/questions/38928326/is-there-something-like-requirements-txt-for-r) - various suggestions for creating a dependency file for your R project.